keenerz/keenerz/README.md

 <hr />
 Hello I'm Keenan Kan a web developer born and raised in Miami, FL.
 I grew up tinkering with computers and love to be on the cutting edge of the latest technologies.

+- 🤔 Currently working on MechGroupBuyTracker, Car Maintainer, and theCRM!

 - 👨 Pronouns: He/Him

-- 🤔 Currently working on improving my projects!

 - ⌨️ Specializing in Javascript, React, Python, PostgreSQL, and HTML5/CSS3
 ---